What is a “Portable Generator Connection”?

 Are there different types of Portable Generator Connections?

-Yes, there is a Manual Transfer Switch and an Interlock.
+Yes, A Portable Generator Hookup can be a Manual Transfer Switch or an Interlock.
 A Manual Transfer Switch contains a set number of circuits (usually 6-10) that you will be able to use during a power outage.
 The benefit of a Manual Transfer Switch is that it can be installed on almost any electrical panel that you may currently have installed in your home.
 Our customers generally prefer an Interlock system.
 An Interlock is a custom device made for your specific electrical panel and it allows you to energize every circuit in your house.
 It is also generally less expensive than a Manual Transfer Switch.

 What size portable generator should we use?